 Second Thessalonians 3:10-13 is a great reminder about the importance of hard work.
 This passage lays it out pretty heavy.
 It tells us that we will not eat if we do not work!
 Verse 13 encourages us to never get tired of doing what is good.

 God expects you to work hard in all you do to use the gifts He has given you for His glory.

-In school, at work, with your relationships, when everyone is looking and when no one is looking, God’s expectations of you are always the same – give it all you’ve got!
+In your marriage, at school, & work, when everyone is looking and when no one is looking, God’s expectations of you are always the same – give it all you’ve got!